yahyatamim/pyidw/README.md

     output_resolution=250,
 )
 ```
-It will take a few second to complete, then a map image like below will be shown.
-And a new file will be created namely ***Bangladesh_Temperature_idw.tif***, this is the saved raster file of interpolated map.
+It will take a few seconds to complete, then a map image like below will be shown.
+And a new file will be created namely ***Bangladesh_Temperature_idw.tif***, this is the saved raster file of the interpolated map.
 This file is named after input_point_shapefile name with ***\_idw.tif*** suffix. **idw_interpolation()** function take six parameters.

-- The first parameter ***input_point_shapefile=*** take an ESRI point shapefile which should contain the particular data value we are interseted to create an interpolation map.
-Also there shouldn't any value outside of our given extent_shapefile area.
+- The first parameter ***input_point_shapefile=*** take an ESRI point shapefile which should contain the particular data value we are interested to create an interpolation map.
+Also, there shouldn't be any value outside of our given extent_shapefile area.
 - The second parameter ***extent_shapefile=*** take an ESRI polygon shapefile, this shapefile is used for defining the calculation and mapping boundary.
-The coordinate system of extent_shapefile should be same as input_point_shapefile.
+The coordinate system of extent_shapefile should be the same as input_point_shapefile.
-- The third parameter ***column_name=*** take the column name of particular field as a string.
-This is the value upon which IDW map will be created.
+- The third parameter ***column_name=*** take the column name of a particular field as a string.
+This is the value upon which the IDW map will be created.
-- The fourth parameter ***power=*** is an optional parameter with default value of 2, this is the power parameter from [idw equation](https://en.wikipedia.org/wiki/Inverse_distance_weighting#:~:text=A%20general%20form,the%20power%20parameter.).
+- The fourth parameter ***power=*** is an optional parameter with a default value of 2, this is the power parameter from [idw equation](https://en.wikipedia.org/wiki/Inverse_distance_weighting#:~:text=A%20general%20form,the%20power%20parameter.).
-- The fifth parameter ***search_radious=*** is also an optional parameter with default value of 4, it determines how many nearest points will be used for idw calculation.
+- The fifth parameter ***search_radious=*** is also an optional parameter with a default value of 4, it determines how many nearest points will be used for idw calculation.
 - The sixth parameter ***output_resolution=*** is also optional with default value of 250.
-This parameter define the maximum height or width (which one is higher) of reasulting ***\_idw.tif*** file in pixel.
+This parameter defines the maximum height or width (which one is higher) of the resulting ***\_idw.tif*** file in pixel.
 >   ![Standard idw interpolated map](https://github.com/yahyatamim/pyidw/raw/master/images/standard_idw_interpolated_map.png)

 > Output map  from **idw_interpolation()** function.
 ---
 ### accuracy_standard_idw()
 If you are interested in accuracy assessment of your interpolation then you could use **accuracy_standard_idw()** function from **pyidw** which take 6 parameters same as **idw_interpolation()** function.
 But instead of creating a idw interpolated map, the **accuracy_standard_idw()** function return tow python list.
-First one containing actual data values from input shapefile and second list contains the interpolated values for those data points using [LeaveOneOut](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.LeaveOneOut.html#sklearn.model_selection.LeaveOneOut) cross validation method.
+The first one contains actual data values from the input shapefile and the second list contains the interpolated values for those data points using [LeaveOneOut](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.LeaveOneOut.html#sklearn.model_selection.LeaveOneOut) cross-validation method.
 Then you could compare them to obtain your desired accuracy score.
-An example code for **accuracy_standard_idw()** function is given bellow.
+An example code for **accuracy_standard_idw()** function is given below.

 ```python
 from pyidw import idw